opentensor/bittensor-subnet-template/contrib/DEVELOPMENT_WORKFLOW.md

 - **CircleCI job**: Create jobs in CircleCI to automate the merging of staging into master and release version (needed to release code) and building and testing Bittensor (needed to merge PRs).

+> It is highly recommended to set up your own circleci pipeline with your subnet

 ## Versioning and Release Notes

 Semantic versioning helps keep track of the different versions of the software.
 When code is merged into master, generate a new version.